Clarence S. Higgs Memorial Beach park

 - A .10-acre increase in amenities (pickleball courts, etc.)

 Phase I and II: Complete

 Beachside Playground, completed in 2012, and a ten-station Athletic Trail, thanks to the Friends of Higgs Beach, on the north side of the park was completed in 2016.

 This project was approved by the Board of County Commissioners as part of the 2014 capital improvements plan.
 It is being funded by the one-cent infrastructure tax.

 A company has been hired for professional services in the relocation of the Higgs Beach Park access roadway.
 In March 2015, the Board of County Commissioners voted to extend their services in order to address impacts to other park resources that will be affected by the roadway realignment including the existing racquetball court, the existing dog park, and connections to the West Martello Tower.
 The amendment will also provide for permitting and construction oversight of sand replenishment efforts on the beach.
 The sand replenishment is being funded through a Tourist Development (TDC) grant.

-County staff is currently working with the Florida Department of Environmental Protection and the National Park Service to complete final approvals necessary to begin construction.
+The county staff is currently working with the Florida Department of Environmental Protection and the National Park Service to complete the final approvals necessary to begin construction.